ScanMountGoat/xenoblade-rendering-research/src/introduction.md

 # Introduction
 This site covers rendering related topics for the Xenoblade Chronicles Switch games.
 This includes Xenoblade Chronicles 1 Definitive Edition, Xenoblade Chronicles 2, and Xenoblade Chronicles 3.

+The various pages provide a high level overview of important rendering techniques found in game.
+The goal is to provide enough information to suitably approximate these techniques in other applications and make informed decisions for modding.
+Some pages may briefly mention implementation details if they have important implications for what effects are possible with modding.
+No graphics programming experience is necessary, but some familiarity with graphics terminology like "texture" or "shader" is assumed.
+For specific implementation details reverse engineered from in game, see the source code for [xc3_wgpu](https://github.com/ScanMountGoat/xc3_lib/tree/main/xc3_wgpu).

-If you encounter any errors with this site or want to request new information, please open an [issue](https://github.com/ScanMountGoat/xenoblade-rendering-research/issues).
-Contributions are made by opening a pull request on the github repository linked above.
+If you encounter any issues using or understanding the information on this site or want to request new information, please open an [issue](https://github.com/ScanMountGoat/xenoblade-rendering-research/issues).
+Contributions can be made by opening a pull request on [xenoblade-rendering-research](https://github.com/ScanMountGoat/xenoblade-rendering-research).